Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Results of numerical simulations

-In summary, when the settling parameter $w_0=W_s/U_0$ is of order unity or larger, then $R > 1$ in a turbulent flow with large $Re_f$.
-In this case the fluid-inertia torque dominates the angular dynamics, leading to a distribution of orientation at odds with the predictions of models neglecting this torque \citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18,Naso:18}.
-A theory for the orientation distribution for $R > 1$, when the fluid-inertia torque dominates, has been derived by~\citep{Gustavsson:19} (see also \citep{Kramel}).
-We notice that Figs. \ref{fig:R06} and \ref{fig:R10} show that at a fixed value of $R$, the Stokes number has only a limited effect on the orientation statistics, for the range of parameters considered here ($St \lesssim 1$), consistent with the findings of \citep{Gustavsson:19}.
+Our simulations results fully support the prediction that when the settling parameter $w_0=W_s/U_0$ is of order unity or larger, then $\mathscr{R} > 1$ in a turbulent flow with large $Re_f$.
+In this case the fluid-inertia torque dominates the angular dynamics, leading to a distribution of orientation maximising the drag, at odds with the predictions of models neglecting this torque \citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18,Naso:18}.
+A theory for the orientation distribution for $\mathscr{R} > 1$, when the fluid-inertia torque dominates, has been derived by~\citet{Gustavsson:19} (see also \citep{Kramel}).